Family Nurse Practitioner

 All information requested must be submitted before the application can be processed.

 - Completed application accompanied by a $60 nonrefundable application fee.
-Application deadline is August 14, 2020.
+Application deadline was August 14, 2020.
 The next start for the MSN - FNP track program is Spring 2021.

 - Submission of a legal document showing proof of name and Illinois residence at time of application (state-issued photo ID).